-Gender equality and women's empowerment are central to UNDP's strategy for achieving the Sustainable Development Goals and bringing about transformational change.
+Women's empowerment and inclusion are central to UNDP's strategy for achieving the Sustainable Development Goals and bringing about transformational change.
 UNDP works to ensure that women have a real voice in governance institutions at all levels, that they have equal participation in public dialogue and influence the decisions that will determine the future of their families and communities.
-These strategies are integrated into UNDP's work on poverty reduction, democratic governance, crisis prevention and recovery, energy and environment to achieve sustainable human development.more
+These strategies are integrated into UNDP's work on poverty reduction, HIV, democratic governance, crisis prevention and recovery, energy and environment to achieve sustainable human development.
+(Photo credit: UNDP in Ghana)more

 Projects and Initiatives